-Hello and welcome to this edition of the smoking meat newsletter.
-In this newsletter we will discuss what a lot of folks feel is the most difficult piece of meat in the barbecue world.. brisket.
-I will admit that it's not for the faint of heart but with a few tips and tricks you should be able to turn out something pretty decent and it's all about patience, low heat and lots of TLC!
+We are going to discuss what a lot of folks feel is the most difficult piece of meat in the barbecue world.. brisket.
+I will admit that it’s not for the faint of heart but with a few tips and tricks you should be able to turn out something pretty decent and it’s all about patience, low heat and lots of TLC!

 Sometimes you read stories from the past and you’re not sure if it’s just something passed down with a lot of stuff added to make it more exciting or if it’s absolutely true but rumor has it that years ago, the brisket was a throw-away piece of meat until one day, someone accidentally discovered that it became tender after a very long time in low heat and a tradition was born.. that’s the short version.

 True story or not, I can tell you that this is one of the toughest pieces of meat that you will ever purchase but true to the story, give it plenty of time over low heat and it will slowly but surely tenderize and if you’re lucky, it might even be a bit juicy as well!

 Normally briskets are cooked at night since this is usually what is required in order for them to be done for one of the daytime meals thus the term was born “all night brisket smoke”.
 Due to scheduling issues, I started this 13 pound beauty at around 11 o’ clock in the morning thinking it should be done sometime early the next morning or before.

 In comes a gusty north wind that evening.
 The temperature went from 70 degrees to around 40 in a matter of 30 minutes with windchill factors in the single digits and what should have been a 18-20 hour cook turned into 25.
 Remember what I said about patience.. well mine wore a little thin but I persevered and it was so worth it in the end.

 - Packer cut brisket (point and flat still attached and untrimmed)